stephentyers1975/notes/git/git-commands.md

 `git checkout HEAD~2`
 ## look at particular file state in previous commit by using hash in detached HEAD state - not ideal as it branches our version history
 `git checkout <HASH>`
+## look at particular file/folders state in previous commit by using hash but keeps current HEAD on last commit - ideal
+`git checkout <HASH> filename/folder/.`
 ### return back to HEAD
 `git checkout branch_name`
 ### or